Reading Time: 3 minutes

 Decisions take longer than they should.
 Teams revisit the same issues.
 Work stalls between agreement and action.
 People hesitate before moving forward.

+These patterns are not isolated problems.
+They are signals.
 They point to deeper issues in how trust operates within the organization.

 For example, when decisions keep looping without resolution, it is often because the environment does not support decisive action—something I explored earlier in Why Your Team Keeps Circling the Same Decision